torisrobloxmarket-lang/Siounsniojsipjns/README.md

     end)
 end)

--- INVISIBLE (Desync LowerTorso) local function setInvisible(on)
+local function setInvisible(on)
     CFG.invisible = on
     pcall(function()
         if not char then return end
-        if on then
-            local lower = char:FindFirstChild("LowerTorso")
-            if lower then lower:Destroy() end
-        end
         for _, p in ipairs(char:GetDescendants()) do
             if p:IsA("BasePart") or p:IsA("Decal") then
                 if p.Name ~= "HumanoidRootPart" then